ElementTheory/Reactivate/readme.md

 3. Run ```npm run start```.

-4. The terminal should log out the URL for the development page (e.g. [http://localhost:8080/](http://localhost:8080/)) and a message stating:
+4. The terminal should log out the URL for the development page (by default it's [http://localhost:8080/](http://localhost:8080/) (see webpack.config.js) unless you change the process.env.HOST and process.env.PORT values) and a message stating:
 	* webpack: bundle is now VALID.